MrMendelli/Asset-Template-Collection/readme.md

 ## Introduction

 This is a collection of asset templates I have made for personal use and have decided to make public.
 Not all available platforms or planned templates are included.
 This is due to them being incomplete or that I have not started them.
 Origin templates were planned, but canceled as it is being replaced with the EA app.
+These were made for the [SteamGridDB](https://www.steamgriddb.com) community, but anyone is welcome to them.

 ## Disclaimer